vipertooth/Notes/Lab1/Readme.md

 First we will need to allow traffic though our redirector to receive our payloads.
 For a reference on how to do this visit my [Redirector](https://github.com/vipertooth/Notes/blob/master/digitalocean/redirector.md) and [Iptables](https://github.com/vipertooth/Notes/blob/master/digitalocean/setup.md#setting-up-iptables-rules) writeup.

-To catch our callback we will use metasploit, to start we metasploit we run msfconsole.
+To catch our callback we will use metasploit, to start metasploit run msfconsole.

 ```console
 root@kali:~# msfconsole